halcyondazer/continuwuity-drop-and-run/README.md

 # continuwuity compose config with generator
-i still have to figure out how to give the user changes to the configuration to the config.
+i still have to figure out how to allow updating the configuration if needed. until now there was no need.

 keep in mind i maintain this in my free time.

-if you have any problems with this script, DM me on matrix (if possible) via https://matrix.to/#/@lukas:semda.eu or open an issue. i will respond as fast as possible. i use this on my own server so i will likely be able to help.
+if you have any problems with this script, DM me on matrix (if possible) via https://matrix.to/#/@lukas:semda.eu or open an issue. i will respond as fast as possible.

+i use this on my own server so i will likely be able to help.

 # TLDR: